October 18 – 26, 2026 · Pisac, Peru

 The Initiation

-WARI is a 9-day immersion for men who are ready to step into a deeper level of leadership, responsibility, and purpose.
+WARI is a 9-day immersion for men who are ready to step into a deeper level of leadership, accountability, and purpose.

 The Experience